googleapis/google-api-python-client/docs/pagination.md

 To process the first page of results, create a request object and call `execute()` as you normally would.
 For further pages, you call the corresponding `method_name_next()` method, and pass it the previous request and response.
 Continue paging until `method_name_next()` returns None.

-In the following code snippet, paginated results from an API `list()` method are processed:
+In the following code snippet, paginated results from the legacy Google+ activities API `list()` method are processed:

 ```python
 activities = service.activities()